1. logistic regression

 Data source and download

-ds = np.lib.DataSource()
+ds = np.lib.DataSource() #open and read iris dataset

 fp = ds.open('http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data')